cloud-custodian/cloud-custodian/docs/source/usecases/s3denypublicobjectacls.rst

        resource: s3
        description: |
-         Appends a bucket policy statement to all existing s3 buckets to deny anyone except for the AWS Log Delivery Service (arn:aws:iam::858827067514:root) from setting s3 objects in the bucket to public-read, public-read-write, or any authenticated AWS user.
+         Appends a bucket policy statement to all existing s3 buckets to deny anyone except for the AWS Logging Services from setting s3 objects in the bucket to public-read, public-read-write, or any authenticated AWS user.
        actions:
          - type: set-statements
            statements: